4.3 Vortec Supercharger Kit

 • Carburetor Upgrade

 The first mod we suggest for the 4.3 Vortec is going to be ECU tuning.
-Importantly, this mod will not apply to older 4.3 Vortec engines that do not have tunable ECUs.
-Any 1999+ 4.3 Vortec should be capable, but you will have to confirm your specific make and model.
-Additionally, some engines allow chip tuning instead of a full ECU tune.
-Unfortunately, most chips are simply gimmicks that do not deliver any real performance, so we do not recommend those.
+Importantly, this mod will not apply to older engines that do not have tunable ECUs.
+Any 1999+ engine will be capable but options are limited for certain specific models.

 Tuners manipulate parameters including ignition timing, supercharger boost pressure (if applicable), camshaft timing (if applicable), air-to-fuel ratios, and fuel pressure.
 By changing certain parameters, like adding ignition timing or boost, the result from the engine is an increased level of horsepower and torque.
 In addition, for those who have flex-fuel capable 4.3 Vortec, getting a tune for E85 will drastically improve horsepower and torque.